sebradoarga/country-trivia/README.md

 ### General

+Fork this repo, then clone the **fork** to your machine and start working on it.
+You can open a pull request as soon as possible (no need to wait until finished)
 For styling, you can use whatever css solution you want: css, scss, Material UI, etc.
+You need to install the css library yourself.
+Make sure to use node-sass version 4.14.1 if you want to use scss

 ### Step 1